21st Screen Actors Guild Awards

-The 21st ceremony of the Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2014, took place on January 25, 2015, at the Shrine Auditorium in Los Angeles, California.
+The 21st ceremony of the Screen Actors Guild Awards, awarded by SAG-AFTRA and honoring the best achievements in film and television performances for the year 2014, took place on January 25, 2015, at the Shrine Auditorium in Los Angeles, California.
 The ceremony was broadcast on both TNT and TBS 8:00 p.m.
 EST / 5:00 p.m.
 PST and the nominees were announced on December 10, 2014.

 Debbie Reynolds was announced as the 2014 SAG Life Achievement Award honoree on August 18, 2014.

 Winners and nominees

 Winners are listed first and highlighted in boldface.